Hillsborough Township, New Jersey: Local government

 Hillsborough Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 The mayor and deputy mayor are chosen by the Township Committee from among its members at an annual reorganization meeting, each serving a one-year term.

-As of 2025, members of the Hillsborough Township Committee are Mayor Shawn Lipani (R, term on committee ends December 31, 2024; term as mayor ends 2022), Deputy Mayor Frank DelCore (R, term on committee and term as deputy mayor ends 2022), Robert Britting (R, 2024; appointed to serve an unexpired term), James Ruh (R, 2023; appointed to serve an unexpired term) and Douglas Tomson (R, 2023).
+As of 2025, members of the Hillsborough Township Committee are Mayor John Ciccarelli (R, term on committee and term as mayor end December 31, 2025), Deputy Mayor Catherine Payne (R, term on committee ends December 31, 2026; term as deputy mayor ends December 31, 2025), Shawn Lipani (R, 2026), Samantha Hand (D, 2025), and Robert Britting (R, 2027).

-James Ruh was appointed in December 2022 to fill the seat expiring in December 2023 that became vacant following the resignation of Janine Erickson a month earlier.

-In March 2022, the Township Committee selected Robert Britting from three names nominated by the Republican municipal committee to fill the seat expiring in December 2024 that had been held by Steven Cohen until he stepped down from office due to COVID-19-related health issues.
-Britting will serve on an interim basis until the November 2022 general election, when voters will choose a candidate to serve the balance of the term of office.
+In March 2022, the Township Committee selected Robert Britting Jr. from a list of three names nominated by the Republican municipal committee to fill the seat expiring in December 2024 that had been held by Steven Cohen until he stepped down from office due to COVID-19-related health issues.
+Britting served on an interim basis until the November 2022 general election, when voters will choose a candidate to serve the balance of the term of office.

 In March 2021, the Township Committee chose Democrat Jeffrey Wright from three candidates listed by the local Democratic committee to fill the seat expiring in December 2021 that had been held by Olivia Holmes, who had resigned the previous month due to COVID related issues.

 Based on the results of a Charter Study Commission, a recommendation was listed on the November 2007 general election ballot proposing that the township adopt a Mayor-Council form of government under the Faulkner Act.
 At the election, 58% of those voting rejected the proposed change, leaving Hillsborough's traditional township form of government unchanged.